Intro to Customizing Actions with DMScript

 Customize any Action using Built-in Functions and Procedures with DMScript.

 Users with the appropriate permissions can create their own DMScript Activities by creating custom Procedures and Functions.
-DMScripts can be stored in the DeployHub database (as stored procedures) or can be held in an external filesystem or even in a Repository.
+DMScripts can be stored in the DeployHub Pro database (as stored procedures) or can be held in an external filesystem or even in a Repository.
 Storing DMScript in a Repository allows it to be version controlled.

 Actions are a set of Functions and Procedures that define your deployment Workflow logic.
 You use the action editor by dragging and dropping Functions and Procedures onto the design pallet, connecting the order in which they execute.
-When you run the Action, DeployHub parses the Functions and Procedures in the Action Workflow, generates one big DMScript which is then passed to the deployment engine for deployment execution.
+When you run the Action, DeployHub Pro parses the Functions and Procedures in the Action Workflow, generates one big DMScript which is then passed to the deployment engine for deployment execution.

-Although it is not necessary to understand DMScript in order to use DeployHub, doing so will allow you to create more sophisticated and highly custom deployments.
+Although it is not necessary to understand DMScript in order to use DeployHub Pro, doing so will allow you to create more sophisticated and highly custom deployments.
 It is also useful to understand the Stack Architecture which underpins DMScript.
 Doing so will allow you to understand variable scoping and inheritance which is useful even if you generate all custom activities via the Action Workflow Editor.

 Prerequisites